 Are you looking for the Everest Base Camp as your next adventure?
-Are you wondering you might be able to do it or not?
+Are you wondering if you might be able to do it or not?
 Eco Holidays Nepal is here with a Travel blog to help you.
-In this blog, you get the reasons for your failure at the Everest Base Camp Trek.
-So, why you might be failing at Everest Base Camp Trek ?
+In this blog, you get why you failed at the Everest Base Camp Trek.
+So, why you might be failing at Everest Base Camp Trek?
 Let’s start the blog now!

 Everest – the name awes as well as inspires everybody!
-Mount Everest(you may read our blog: where is mount everest located?) is the earth’s highest mountain above the mean sea level located in the Mahalangur-Himal sub-range of the Himalayas.
+Mount Everest(you may read our blog: where is mount everest located?) is the earth’s highest mountain above the mean sea level, in the Himalayas' Mahalangur-Himal sub-range.

 Standing tall at 8,848m (29,029 ft), Everest beckons the adventurists to scale it.
-However, the Everest base camp trekking is the most popular trekking destination in Nepal.
-Many people complete the trek successfully while some people still fails.
-The trek is one of the difficult ones in the world, laced with a diverse range of challenges and difficulties.
+However, the Everest base camp trekking is Nepal's most popular trekking destination.
+Many people complete the trek successfully, while some people still fail.
+The trek is one of the most difficult ones in the world, laced with a diverse range of challenges and difficulties.

-For folks who are used to trekking lengthy distances, with a weighted back over years.
-They may find the trekking smooth.
-For the majority who’ve no get right of entry to hills, or no longer used to trekking.
+For folks who are used to trekking lengthy distances with a weighted back over the years.
+They may find the trekking smooth for the majority who’ve no right of entry to hills or are no longer used to trekking.
 You need to educate tough for this experience.
-I make this adventure two or three instances according to yr. occasionally, the adventure is more difficult than others, relying on how I adapt to the dearth of oxygen.
+I make this adventure two or three instances according to yr.
+Occasionally, the adventure is more difficult than others, relying on how I adapt to the absence of oxygen.

 Real Adventure for the Daring Tourists

-As the number of tourists has been soaring each passing of the day, the attraction point has been Everest Base Camp.
-From many trekking in the Nepal destinations, Everest Base camp trek has also found a newer rhythm and the number of trekkers increased gradually.
+As the number of tourists has soared with each passing day, the attraction point has been Everest Base Camp.
+From many trekking in Nepal destinations, the Everest Base camp trek has also found a newer rhythm, and the number of trekkers increased gradually.

-Nearly 30,000 travelers go to the Everest Base Camp in a year.
-Which itself proves the value of this trekking.
+Nearly 30,000 travelers go to the Everest Base Camp in a year, proving the value of this trekking.

 Everest Base Camp in Nepal

-Before getting to the “why” of it, let us take a look at what is Everest Base Camp like.
-There are two main routes to Mount Everest- one from the North Ridge Route and the South Col Route.
+Before getting to the “why” of it, let us look at what Everest Base Camp is like.
+There are two main routes to Mount Everest- one from the North Ridge and the South Col Route.
 The former is on the Tibet side of the mountain and is the easier of the two.